 To explore additional information related to starting your career in the dental profession, check out the Research Occupations tool on MySECO.
 Enter the keywords 'Dental Assistants,' 'Dental Hygienists' or 'Dentists, General' to learn more about the occupational overview for your specialty field.

 If you need additional information on obtaining the proper license or certification as part of your specialty field, visit the Advantages of Licensure article in the Licensures and Certifications section of the Education, Training and Licensing lifecycle stage of MySECO.
-If you have questions related to the portability of your license or certification, you can visit the Spouse Licensure Map on Military OneSource to find your specific state’s reciprocity agreements.
+You can also visit the Department of Labor Military Spouse License Recognition Map for up-to-date legislation and licensure information for your specific state.

 If you move due to a PCS, your service branch can now help reimburse licensure and certification costs up to $500.
 Each service has its own procedures for reimbursement, so be sure you know what your branch requires.
 Learn more.